DavidRodriguezSoaresCUI/PyYoloCR/README.md

 ### Key improvements
  * __OCR performance__ : The original implementation made compromises to lower _time complexity_ (focus on speed) that could cripple _accuracy_, rendering its ouput useless or requiring a lot of manual cleanup. __PyYoloCR__ sacrifices _speed_ for better _accuracy_.
  * __Maintainability__ : While the original `bash` code is functional and compact, it's arguably harder to maintain than a program written in a high-level language
- * __Cross-compatibility__ : Not relying on `Bash` and other linux-y dependences means it can be ported more easily.
+ * __Cross-compatibility__ : Not relying on `Bash` and other linux-y dependencies means it can be ported more easily.
 Specifically I focused on making it `Windows`-friendly.

 # Requirements
 Look below for OS-specific installation instructions.